JustusAdam/marvin-docs/source/interpolation.rst

 The syntax is ``$(interpolator "interpolated string")`` where interpolator is either ``isL`` or ``isT``.
 As in CoffeeScript you can use ``#{}`` to interpolate an expression.
-Any valid Haskell expression can be interpolated, it can reference bot local and global bindings.
+Any valid Haskell expression can be interpolated, it can reference both local and global bindings.

 The result of the expression must either be a type of string or be convertible to one via ``Show`` or ``ShowL`` or ``ShowT`` respectivley which is true for most basic data types.
 More information on conversion can be found :ref:`here <interpolation and conversion>`